Skip advert

 Advertisement - Article continues below

-While the Yaris struggles a bit on the motorway with its 114bhp, the steering is a joy around town, and anyone in the market for a supermini should strongly consider it.
+While the Yaris struggles a bit on the motorway with its 114bhp, the steering is a joy around town, and anyone in the market for a supermini, hybrid or otherwise, should strongly consider it.

-The latest Renault Clio latest comes with the option of an ‘E-Tech’ hybrid powertrain.
-Prices start from just under £22,000, yet it still comes with almost every bit of kit you could possibly need, including LED headlights, cruise control, a seven-inch infotainment touchscreen with Apple CarPlay and Android Auto, a seven-inch digital instrument cluster behind the steering wheel and plenty of safety tech too.
+The latest Renault Clio comes with the option of an ‘E-Tech’ hybrid powertrain.
+Prices start from just under £22,000.
+Despite its low starting price, the Clio comes with almost every bit of kit you could possibly need, including LED headlights, cruise control, a seven-inch infotainment touchscreen with Apple CarPlay and Android Auto, a seven-inch digital instrument cluster behind the steering wheel and plenty of safety tech too.

-Combining two electric motors with Renault’s 1.6-litre, four-cylinder petrol engine results in fuel economy of up to 64.2mpg on paper, while 138bhp is enough for 0-62mph in under 10 seconds.
-This performance isn’t earth-shattering, but the Clio’s sharp steering and comfortable ride make it one of the more capable cars in its class.
+Combining two electric motors with Renault’s 1.6-litre, four-cylinder petrol engine results in fuel economy of up to 64.2mpg on paper, but in the real world, we saw 58.5mpg when we tested the Clio hybrid against the Toyota Yaris.
+Overall, performance is brisk and 138bhp is enough for 0-62mph in under 10 seconds, meaning merging onto the motorway should be fairly pain-free.
+The Clio’s sharp steering and comfortable ride make it one of the more capable cars in its class.

 Different types of hybrid